samubura/artifacts-ontology/README.md

 _// TODO_

 # Structure of the Repository
-The file `ontology.ttl` is the definition of the core ontology with just classes and properties.
+The file [ontology.ttl](ontology.ttl) is the definition of the core ontology with just classes and properties.

-The folder `examples` has files including individuals to model some domain.
+The folder [examples](examples) has files including individuals to model some domain.

 # Contributing
 Usually, work only on examples.
+Do not work on the main branch directly, use either a custom branch or the `develop` one.

 To create a new example, copy the core ontology and start adding individuals.